brunocampos01/encrypt-file/README.md

 \___/_/ /_/\___/_/   \__, / .___/\__/  /_/ /_/_/\___/
                     /____/_/

-Encrypt or decrypt files with ONLY ONE COMAND
+Encrypt or decrypt files with ONLY ONE COMMAND
 ----------------------------------------------------------------------
 PARAMETERS
 func:		encrypt